 USERRA defines "uniformed services" to include the Army, Navy, Marine Corps, Air Force, and Coast Guard, as well as the Reserves for these branches of the military.
 Uniformed services also include the Army National Guard, Air National Guard, commissioned corps of the Public Health Service, and any other category of persons designated by the President in time of war or emergency.
-USERRA defines "service" to include active duty, active duty for training, initial active duty for training, inactive duty for training, full-time National Guard duty, and the time required for examination to determine a person's fitness for any of these types of services.
+USERRA defines "service" to include active duty, active duty for training, initial active duty for training, full-time National Guard duty, and the time required for examination to determine a person's fitness for any of these types of services.

-If you are a member of the Armed Forces Reserve or the National Guard you are eligible for paid military leave of 15 working days for annual training each year with pay, plus necessary travel time.
-Military leave will be in addition to any required vacation time.
+If you are a non-uniform employee and you are a member of the Armed Forces Reserve or the National Guard, you are eligible for annual paid military leave of 120 hours for training each year with pay, plus necessary travel time.
+Military leave will be in addition to any other leave time.
+See Ark.
+Code Ann.24-1-212 (a)(3).

-If you are called to duty in emergency situations by the Governor or by the President you will be granted leave with pay not to exceed 30 working days, after which leave without pay will be granted.
-This leave will be granted in addition to all other leave you are entitled to.
+If you are called to duty in emergency situations by the Governor or by the President, you will be granted leave with pay not to exceed 240 hours, after which leave without pay will be granted.
+This leave will be granted in addition to all other leave that you are entitled too.